fukurosan/kiwicomponents/docs/toast.md

 # Toast Notifications

-Kiwi Components can show configurable toast and snackbar notifications to the user using a simple function invocation.
+Kiwi Components enables you to display configurable toast and snackbar notifications to the user.

 ## Simple Example: